Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Introduction

 \section{Introduction}

-From shoelaces to clothes, we encounter flexible slender structures throughout our everyday lives.
+\IEEEPARstart{F}{rom} shoelaces to clothes, we encounter flexible slender structures throughout our everyday lives.
 These structures are often characterized by their ability to undergo large deformations when subjected even to moderate forces, such as gravity.
-People possess an incredible innate understanding of the dynamics of such deformable objects; e.g., we can use gravity to perfectly manipulate a shirt over our heads.
-Instilling such intuition into robots remains an important research problem and has the potential to breed numerous applications with considerable economic and humanitarian potential.
-Some examples include preparing deformable products in the food industry~\cite{gemici2014learning, long2014force}, assisting in the medical field~\cite{kang2001endobot,haouchine2018vision, leizea2015real}, and providing caregiving assistance to elderly and disabled communities, including with respect to dressing~\cite{kapusta2019personalized, clegg2018learning, yu2017haptic, erickson2018deep, pignat2017learning} and feeding~\cite{chen2013robots,bhattacharjee2019towards}.
-However, the robotic manipulation of deformable objects is highly nontrivial as a robot must be able to take into account future deformations of the manipulated object to complete manipulation tasks successfully.
+Therefore, the robotic manipulation of deformable objects is highly nontrivial as a robot must be able to take into account future deformations of the manipulated object in order to complete manipulation tasks successfully.

-Prior research has focused primarily on manipulating either cloth~\cite{kita2011clothes, doumanoglou2016folding, cusumano2011bringing, maitin2010cloth,twardon2015interaction, doumanoglou2014autonomous} or ropes~\cite{schulman2013case, lui2013tangled, bhattacharjee2019towards, wang2015online,yamakawa2012simple, nair2017combining, kudoh2015air,yamakawa2010motion} and as a result, the robotic manipulation of many other deformable objects still lacks robust solutions.
-In this article, we address a particularly difficult deformable manipulation task --- folding paper.
-Paper is similar to cloth but typically has a much larger bending stiffness and a slippery surface.
-Therefore, compared with folding garments and fabrics, more delicate and insightful manipulations are required for folding sheets of paper.
+Prior research has focused primarily on manipulating either cloth or ropes~\cite{sanchez2018robotic, yin2021modeling}, and, as a result, the challenge of robotically manipulating many other deformable objects still lacks robust solutions.
+This article addresses a particularly difficult deformable manipulation task --- folding paper.
+Paper is similar to cloth but typically possesses a significantly higher bending stiffness and a slippery surface.
+Therefore, when compared to folding garments and fabrics, the folding of paper requires more delicate and insightful manipulations.
+In fact, in our experiments, we observe that state-of-the-art methods for robotic fabric/cloth folding~\cite{petrik2016folding, petrik2019folding, petrik2020static} perform poorly when transferred to paper.